yichenemma/McMedHacks/README.md

 A short report on this project can be found [here](https://github.com/yichenemma/McMedHacks/blob/main/report.pdf)

 ## Presentation
 A 5min presentation is prepared.
+The recording of the presentation can be accessed from [here](https://www.youtube.com/watch?v=uu2SUAXtGzo)<br>
 Access the slides from [here](https://github.com/yichenemma/McMedHacks/blob/main/report.pdf)

 ## Code
 The CNN model and visualization code is developed in jupiter notebook.
 Access the code from [here](https://jupyter.mcmedhacks2021.calculquebec.cloud/)